Emmanuel-chukwudi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This creates a script that removes all letters c and C from input
+This will write a script that reverse its input